stanfordnlp/CoreNLP/_pages/coref.md

 ## Description

 Implements both pronominal and nominal coreference resolution.
 The entire coreference graph (with head words of mentions as nodes) is saved in CorefChainAnnotation.
+Note: there are currently two annotators that perform coreference: dcoref and coref.
+Long term the plan is to merge dcoref and coref into one annotator.

 | Property name | Annotator class name | Generated Annotation |
 | --- | --- | --- |